 Step 8: Remove cord covers and plastic bags.

-Put a pretty lampshade on and Voila!
-You now have your very own Silver Leaf Finish Lamp for a fraction of the cost.
-Your friends will never guess it didn’t come from Tar-Zjay ;)
+Find a better lampshade than mine and done!
+You now have a great lamp for a fraction of the cost.
+Your friends will never guess it didn’t come from Tar-zjay.